felangel/bloc/docs/migration.md

 ### package:flutter_bloc

-#### ❗context.bloc and context.repository are deprecated in favor of context.read and context.write
+#### ❗context.bloc and context.repository are deprecated in favor of context.read and context.watch

 ##### Rationale